Call Us 713-357-4190

 Federal Drug Defense Attorney in Houston, TX

-Federal drug crimes have become a major source of litigation over the last few decades due to the rising prevalence of drug use throughout the country.
+Drug crimes have become a major source of litigation over the last few decades due to the rising prevalence of drug use throughout the country.
 Drug offenses rise to the level of a federal offense in certain specific circumstances, such as the transport of drugs across state or international borders requiring a Houston, TX federal drug crimes defense attorney.
 Federal drug offenses will often lead to higher penalty and punishment ranges than similar State charges.
-There are other differences as well, such as the relatively quicker track to trial or plea in federal courts.
-If you have been arrested on suspicion of a federal drug crime, keep in mind that an arrest is not yet a conviction.
-However, it is important that you treat the federal drug crime as a serious arrest that could lead to very serious punishment.
-To better understand your rights, you will need the assistance of experienced federal drug crime defense attorneys in Houston.

 Federal vs. Texas Drug Crimes in Houston, TX

 Federal drug charges are often brought by the Drug Enforcement Agency (DEA) or the FBI.
 The DEA divides the major drug substances into different categories (referred to as “Schedules”), and each category has its own punishment range.
-The schedules are as follows:

 Schedule Drug Type